 and another hike in Hong Kong.

 September 2015.
-Together with a friend we work on our first own real developed product from the scratch (to be launched September this year).
+Together with a friend we work on our first own real developed product from the scratch.
 It took a year to develop and fine tune.

 The FBA community is growing.
 More and more sellers are coming to China.